 Gewaltprävention – Persönlichkeitsförderung durch Kunstprojekte

-The AWO day care centre "Am Gutshof" and the Städtische Galerie Wolfsburg jointly initiated a project in the field of aesthetic education, which has meanwhile been being realised for ten years.
+The AWO day care centre "Am Gutshof" and the Städtische Galerie Wolfsburg jointly initiated a project in the field of aesthetic education, which is realised since 2006.
 Information, practical examples and the concept for the initiative can be found in German on the website.

 Kinder zum Olymp!